THE ART OF WINEMAKING

 “After creating several festivals in regions with a strong wine component, I decided to try my own hand at establishing a small vineyard at our weekend home, about 2 hours north of Manhattan.
 I was a total novice, but approached things in a very methodical way.
 I consulted with growers, plotted the land, planted every plant, tested and harvested all the grapes.
 I learned that if you want a successful vineyard, you have to be both disciplined and intuitive.

 New York State has historically been one of the main wine-producing regions in the country.
 Today, there are a couple of hundred commercial wineries in New York making some seriously good wines, yet I’m the only vintner in our area doing this successfully from start to finish.
-Notwithstanding all the calamities that 2020 rained on us, we had an extraordinarily bountiful harvest, producing over 50 gallons of our unique proprietary blend of Marquette, Frontenac Gris, and Le Crescent.
-And this year, we produced our first rosé.
+The 2025 harvest was one of our best yet, yielding a quarter ton of grapes for our proprietary rosé blend of Marquette, Frontenac Gris, and Le Crescent.
+You can experience harvest day 2025, beautifully documented by my dear friend and longtime collaborator Paul Richardson of Storyworkz, in the first video below.

 I’m really proud of my wine, and I look forward to sharing a bottle with you.”